-The U.S. Environmental Protection Agency (EPA) is being led by a climate-change denier, advocate for deregulation, and close friend of the oil and gas industry for the first part of Trump’s administration.
+The U.S. Environmental Protection Agency (EPA) was led by a climate-change denier, advocate for deregulation, and close friend of the oil and gas industry for the first part of Trump’s administration.
 The agency is facing major budget and staff cuts, regulatory rollbacks, and alarming attacks on science.
 During this turbulent time, EIP worked to increase transparency, raise awareness, and hold fomer Administrator Scott Pruitt accountable for his actions.

 Below, you’ll find links to various documents EIP has requested from the EPA and analyses of the agency’s actions.

 Travel and Calendar

 Background: In May 2017, EIP requested documents from the U.S. Environmental Protection Agency pursuant to FOIA regarding Administrator Pruitt’s travel vouchers and meetings with outside parties.
 A review of his travel vouchers found the Administrator had spent almost half of his days in Spring 2017 in Oklahoma or on trips that included stops in his home state.
 The airfare for these trips cost taxpayers more than $12,000, with much of that covering travel to and from his home state.
-Comparatively, former EPA Administrator Gina McCarthy also frequently travelled back to her home in Boston, but paid for her own flights.
+Comparatively, former EPA Administrator Gina McCarthy also frequently traveled back to her home in Boston, but paid for her own flights.
 EIP submitted a request to the EPA Office of Inspector General (OIG) for an investigation of the administrator’s extensive travel to his home state (below), which was followed by an additional request from three U.S. Representatives.
 In August 2017, the OIG announced they would launch a “systemic audit” looking into the issue.